Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Analytical and numerical methods

-where $\boldsymbol{B}_0$ is an imposed steady magnetic field, whose normal component $B_{0r}$ at the solid boundary primarily controls boundary-layer magnetic effects (see e.g. BG95).
-The boundary-layer analysis holds for an arbitrary $\phi$-independent $\boldsymbol{B}_0$, while a uniform axial field is used in simulations.
-For $r\le a_s$, the field remains uniform when a uniform external field $\boldsymbol{B}_e$ is applied; its magnitude can reach up to three times $\boldsymbol{B}_e$ for large $\mu_s$, or be strongly reduced for large $\mu_f$ due to magnetic shielding (see the exact calculation of $\boldsymbol{B}_0$ in \S\ref{sec:B00} in this case).
+where $\boldsymbol{B}_0(r,\theta)$ is an imposed steady magnetic field, whose normal component $B_{0r}$ at the solid boundary primarily controls boundary-layer magnetic effects (e.g. BG95).
+Figure~\ref{fig:decomposition} provides the roadmap of the analytical construction adopted throughout the paper, indicating the successive bulk and boundary-layer corrections and their coupling.

+The boundary-layer analysis holds for an arbitrary $\phi$-independent $\boldsymbol{B}_0(r,\theta)$, while a uniform axial field is used in \textsc{dns}.
+For $r\le a_s$, the field remains uniform when a uniform external field $\boldsymbol{B}_e$ is applied; its magnitude can reach up to three times $\boldsymbol{B}_e$ for large $\mu_s$, or be strongly reduced for large $\mu_f$ due to magnetic shielding.
+The analytical derivation of $\boldsymbol{B}_0$, including the effective permeability formulation and shielding limits, is given in \S\ref{sec:B00}.